 In 2015 the World Health Organization declared processed meats as a Group 1 carcinogen to humans.
 Red meats, on the other hand, were classed as Group 2a, meaning they are a probable carcinogen too.

 A year later an analysis of research on animal products stated that ‘One of the most consistent epidemiological associations between diet and human disease risk is the impact of red meat consumption (beef, pork, and lamb, particularly in processed forms).’

 Obesity, diabetes, high blood pressure, coronary heart disease, diabetes, poor mental health, and more.
 All of these have been associated with the consumption of animal products, especially in the quantities we currently consume.

-So, do yourself a favour and avoid animal products in favour of plant-based approaches.
+So, do yourself a favor and avoid animal products in favor of plant-based approaches.
 Not only will it offer immediate benefits to your performance, but it will also save you from a lot of long term health concerns.

 7. Matt Fitzgerald, Racing Weight, 2nd Ed.
 How to Get Lean for Peak Performance, p.
 2.